nodejs/node/doc/api/esm.md

 [Conditional Exports][] can be used within `"exports"` to define different package entry points per environment, including whether the package is referenced via `require` or via `import`.
-For more information about supporting both Common.js and ES Modules in a single package please consult [the dual CommonJS/ES module packages section][].
+For more information about supporting both CommonJS and ES Modules in a single package please consult [the dual CommonJS/ES module packages section][].

 **Warning**: Introducing the `"exports"` field prevents consumers of a package